We're tracking the data that matters most to understand where the system is breaking down—and how to fix it.

 Project Times

-- 4.6% (Jan 2025 vs Jan 2024)
+- 10.2% (Mar 2025 vs Mar 2024)

-Key Insights from January’s Canadian Housing Data
+Key Insights from March’s Canadian Housing Data

-We’ll continue to monitor the data and will share another update as soon as February numbers are released.
+We’ll continue to monitor the data and will share another update as soon as April numbers are released.
 Stay tuned.

 Building Construction Price Index